 The Legal Entity Identifier (LEI) connects to key reference information that enables clear and unique identification of legal entities participating in financial transactions.
 The International Organization for Standardization (ISO) 17442 standard defines a set of attributes, or legal entity reference data, that comprises the most essential elements of identification.

 Daily reporting of LEI and legal entity reference data is conducted by the LEI issuing organizations using the Common Data File (CDF) formats.
 The CDF formats provide the specificity needed for the operational implementation of the ISO standard.
 External standards have been included in the CDF formats, where appropriate, to promote data quality.

 The business card information available with the LEI reference data, e.g. the official name of a legal entity and its registered address, is referred to as ‘Level 1’ data.
 It provides the answer to the question of ‘who is who’.
-In May 2017, the process of enhancing the LEI data pool, by including ‘Level 2’ data to answer the question of ‘who owns whom’, began.
+In addition, the LEI data pool includes the ‘Level 2’ data that answers the question of ‘who owns whom’.

 The reporting of Level 1 and Level 2 data, respectively, is based on specific formats.